The Birds (film): Plot

 The next morning, Lydia visits her neighbor to discuss the problem with their chickens.
 She discovers broken windows in his bedroom and his eyeless corpse, pecked by birds, and flees in horror.
 While recovering at home, Lydia fears for Cathy's safety, and Melanie offers to pick her up at school.
 As Melanie waits outside the schoolhouse, a flock of crows engulf the jungle gym behind her.
 Anticipating an attack, she warns Annie.
 Rather than leaving the students in the building with its large windows, they evacuate them, and the crows attack later.
 Mitch finds Melanie at the diner.
+A heated debate ensues among those present whether the bird attacks are real, including an ornithologist who refuses to take these events seriously.
 When gulls attack a gas station attendant, Mitch and other men assist him outside.
 The spilled gasoline is ignited by an unaware bystander's match, causing an explosion.
 During the escalating fire, Melanie and others rush out, but more gulls attack.
 Melanie takes refuge in a telephone booth.
-Mitch saves her, and they return to the diner.
+Mitch saves her, and they return to the diner, where Melanie is blamed by a patron taking cover inside for the events unfolding in Bodega Bay.

 Mitch and Melanie go to Annie's house to fetch Cathy and find Annie's body outside; she was killed by the crows while protecting Cathy.
 They take a traumatized Cathy home.
 That night, Melanie and the Brenners barricade themselves in the family home, which is attacked by birds.
 After discovering that the birds have pecked their way in through the roof, Melanie is trapped and severely wounded, but Mitch pulls her out.
 Mitch insists they all drive to San Francisco to take Melanie, now injured, traumatized and catatonic, to a hospital.

 As Mitch readies Melanie's car for their escape, a sea of birds has gathered around the Brenner house.
 The car radio reports bird attacks on nearby communities and that the military may intervene.
 Cathy retrieves her lovebirds (the only birds who do not attack) from the house and joins Mitch and Lydia as they escort Melanie past a mass of birds and into the car.
 The car slowly drives away as the birds watch.